CarterKoala/wca-regulations-wrc/wca-regulations.md

     - 1e2) Every competitor must be available for judging.
 If required to judge, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with a puzzle), at the discretion of the WCA Delegate.
 Penalty: disqualification from an event, multiple events, or all events at that competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1f) Each event must have one or more scramblers.
 Exception: 3x3x3 Fewest Moves.
     - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts (see [Regulation A2](regulations:regulation:A2)).
-    - 1f2) Every competitor must be available for scrambling.
-If required to scramble, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the WCA Delegate.
+    - 1f2) Every competitor must be available for scrambling or scramble checking.
+If required to scramble or scramble check, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the WCA Delegate.
 Penalty: disqualification from an event, multiple events, or all events at that competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1g) Each event must have one or more score takers.
     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may compete as a single group or be divided into multiple groups.
-    - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
-They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organization team must ensure that scramblers and judges cannot see any scramble sequences for their attempts that they have not attempted yet (see [Regulation 4b2](regulations:regulation:4b2)).
+    - 1h1) Scramblers, scramble checkers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
+They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organization team must ensure that scramblers, scramble checkers and judges cannot see any scramble sequences for their attempts that they have not attempted yet (see [Regulation 4b2](regulations:regulation:4b2)).
 - 1j) All officials may compete in the competition.
-- 1k) Officials may serve multiple roles (e.g. organization team, WCA Delegate, judge, score taker, scrambler).
+- 1k) Officials may serve multiple roles (e.g. organization team, WCA Delegate, judge, score taker, scrambler, scramble checker).

 ## <article-2><competitors><competitors> Article 2: Competitors